Bumblebee202111/doubean-public/README.md

 #### To-dos for current release \(0.6.4\)

-- Optimize nav code
-- Move notifications from NavigationBar to Groups Home Toolbar
+- Move notifications from NavigationBar to Groups Home TopAppBar of Groups Home
 - Compose migration

 #### To-dos for next release \(0..)